pmichali/lazyjack/README.md

     cidr: "10.192.0.0/16"
 ```

+For dual-stack, you specify both IPv4 and IPv6 CIDRs and use `cidr2` for the
+second entry.

-NOTE: An IP is added to the specified interface on `prepare` and removed on `down`,
+NOTE: An IP(s) is(are) added to the specified interface on `prepare` and removed on `down`,
 so it is advised to not use the main interface used to access the node, as may
 loose connectivity.